cub-sdt-104-2024/tasks/README.md

 A few terminology remarks: a _project_ is a repository where a student or a team of students submit their code.
 A project goal is to implement an _application_ (shortly, an _app_).
 Every app is described by a list of tasks or features that are needed to be implemented.
 There may be many projects that implement the same application.

+### Applications

+We have a choice of apps: [Hanabi game bot](App1.md), [Expense Accounting Bot](App2.md), [Language Learning Bot](App3.md), [Tangled Tracks Sherlock](App4.md) and [Web site bot fighter](App5.md).
+You are free to suggest your own app ideas, provided that they are of the approximately the same level of complexity.
+If you submit your own app idea, please be prepared for some work on writing tasks, components and requirement specifications.

 ### Phase 1
 The goal of this phase is to learn/refresh the basics of programming in Python, work with strings, lists, maps, libraries for parsing command line arguments and using input/output.
 Phase 1  starts shortly after the start of the course and lasts approximately until the end of September.
 This work is standalone, there will be no teams during this phase.